dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 1. `$(BuildTargetFramework), $(TargetOS), $(Configuration), $(TargetArchitecture)` can individually be passed in to change the default values.
 2. If nothing is passed to the build then we will default value of these properties from the environment.
 Example: `net8.0-[TargetOS Running On]-Debug-x64`.
 3. When building an individual project (either from the CLI or an IDE), all target frameworks are built.

-We also have `RuntimeOS` which can be passed to customize the specific OS and version needed for native package builds as well as package restoration.
-If not passed it will default based on the OS you are running on.

 Any of the mentioned properties can be set via `/p:<Property>=<Value>` at the command line.
 When building using any of the wrapper scripts around it (i.e. build.cmd) a number of these properties have aliases which make them easier to pass (run build.cmd/sh -? for the aliases).